-Register Value Direction Description SPC_CO SPC_COMMAND r/w Command register of the board.
-SPC_FORCETRIGGER 16 r event if the hardware is still waiting for a trigger event.
+Register • Value Direction Description SPC_COMMAND 0 r/w Command register of the board.
+SPC_FORCETRIGGER 16 Forces a trigger event if the hardware is still waiting for a trigger event.
 Needs a base board hardware version $\geq 7.x$.

 Due to the fact that the software trigger is an internal trigger mode, you can optionally enable the external trigger output to generate a high active trigger signal, which indicates when the data acquisition or replay begins.
 This can be useful to synchronize external equipment with your Spectrum board.